mohankumar80/emoji-interpreter/README.md

 # emoji-interpreter
+Made with ReactJS.
 Insert an emoji to know its meaning.